hotkit/fostgres/Example/running.md

 * `-ePGUSER=$USER` Use the current username as the Postgresql role name when connecting.
 * `kayess/fostgres` The container name
 * `fostgres-test todo schema1.sql tests1.fg` The command to run in the container.

+# Testing the image

+Make sure we have the latest version of the image:

+    sudo docker pull kayess/fostgres

+Clone the Fostgres project files:

+    git clone git@github.com:KayEss/fostgres.git

+There are a number of examples that can be used, this is one of the tests:

+    cd fostgres/Examples/films

+And finally run the image:

+    sudo docker run -it \
+        -v/var/run/postgresql:/var/run/postgresql \
+        -v$(pwd):/src \
+        -u$(id -u):$(id -g) \
+        -w/src \
+        -ePGUSER=$USER \
+        kayess/fostgres:latest \
+        fostgres-test fostgres-test-films \
+            libfostgres.so films.fg films.tables.sql view.film-slug.json

+## Troubleshooting

+**TBD**